How Well Does 3 Approximate Infinity?

 Understanding ±3 Sigma Clipping in Random Shake Tests

 Random vibration testing presents a host of new and often confusing concepts to the test engineer.
-Among these, the notion of “clipping” or limiting the excitation signal to ±3 standard deviations has caused undo confusion.
+Among these, the notion of “clipping” or limiting the excitation signal to ±3 standard deviations has caused undue confusion.
 This article attempts to explain what 3σ clipping is all about and how it came to haunt us.
 Given the erosion of written history with time, we will do better at the former objective than the latter.

-Generally we understand that random vibration tests are used to approximate the dynamic stress environment in which components of automobiles, rockets, missiles, and electronic systems “live.”
+Generally, we understand that random vibration tests are used to approximate the dynamic stress environment in which components of automobiles, rockets, missiles, and electronic systems “live.”
 We further understand that such simulations involve shaking components using Gaussian noise, a broadband random signal prone to making structures hiss and roar during excitation.

 Gaussian noise describes the random distribution of vibration amplitudes to be statistically normal, or bell-shaped.
-It implies the theoretical possibility of forced dynamic motion (sensed as displacement, velocity or acceleration) that includes infinite excursions for a brief instant.
-While theoretical Gaussian noise considers brief intervals of infinite acceleration, velocity or displacement, practical testing considers only random motion bound by a crest factor, the ratio of a (finite) peak motion to the root-mean-square (RMS) value of that dynamic signal.
+It implies the theoretical possibility of forced dynamic motion (sensed as displacement, velocity, or acceleration) that includes infinite excursions for a brief instant.
+While theoretical Gaussian noise considers brief intervals of infinite acceleration, velocity, or displacement, practical testing considers only random motion bound by a crest factor, the ratio of a (finite) peak motion to the root-mean-square (RMS) value of that dynamic signal.

 Note that Gaussian amplitude statistics are unaffected by the spectral shape of the random noise.